 We can set the record straight: no mutated or genetically engineered chickens are involved in making our delicious KFC chicken.
 Just 100% real chicken from US farms, which have to pass over 30 quality checks and USDA inspection before being hand-prepared by one of our cooks.
 Ultimately, less than 10% of chickens meet KFC’s high standards for quality, which includes no artificial hormones or steroids—a federal regulation.

 As with all chicken sold in the United States, KFC chickens are bred using age-old techniques to produce healthy birds and the high-quality products that our customers expect.
 They’re also raised humanely in a cage-free environment on trusted American family farms—the same that supply your local supermarket—based on standards established in consultation with our Animal Welfare Advisory Council.
-In addition, KFC suppliers must adhere to parent company Yum!
+In addition, KFC chicken farms must adhere to parent company Yum!
 Brands’ Supplier Code of Conduct, which helps maintain the ethical sourcing and supply of our food.

 So let’s put the Great KFC Mutant Chicken Myth to rest, shall we?
 Though urban legends about mutated KFC meat are good for a laugh, on a KFC chicken farm, the chicken is 100% real—just like the Colonel’s time-honored secret recipe.